omundy/learn-javascript/javascript-1/1-3-functions-scope/functions-scope.md

 👉 **Try it out**

-1. [Lottery v.3](../../javascript-topics/games/the-lottery/README.md) - Show results of the game in
+1. [Lottery v.3](../../javascript-topics/games/the-lottery/README.md) - Show results of the game in HTML
+1. [Gradebook](../../javascript-topics/single-page-apps/grade-book/README.md) - Code a gradebook app using conditions, functions, and jquery.
+1. Revisit [this lamp demo](../../javascript-topics/single-page-apps/javascript-lamp/index.html) to explore how it uses loops